 Try my Spicy Ground Chicken Stir Fry next for another simple takeout-style meal at home.

 I love egg rolls as much as the next person, but sometimes I find myself craving those flavors without the deep fried aspect.
-That's where this fast, tasty, and totally uncomplicated egg roll in a bowl recipe comes in!
-It's got sautéed cabbage, ground pork, and an amazing homemade sauce with fresh ginger and garlic.
+That's where this fast, tasty, and uncomplicated egg roll in a bowl recipe comes in!
+It's got sautéed cabbage, ground pork, and an amazing homemade garlic-ginger sauce.

 What makes me so happy about this recipe is how all of ingredients can easily be found in the Asian foods section of most major grocery stores!
-You don't have to track down any obscure ingredients, so it's a fuss-free skillet meal that's ready in only 25 minutes.
-Incredible, right?
+No obscure ingredients, so it's a fuss-free skillet meal that's ready in only 25 minutes.
 Hellooo, new fave midnight snack.

 Ingredients you'll need